mccantuta/nodejs-petstore-demo/README.md

 # nodejs-petstore-demo
-Demo using NodeJS, Postgres and Node modules
+Demo using NodeJS, PostgreSQL, and Node modules(Express, Knex).